microsoft/Tocino/doc/manual/source/random-variables.rst

 either change the global seed and rerun the simulation, or can advance the substream state of the RNG, which is referred to as incrementing the run number.

-A class :cpp:class:`ns3::SeedManager` provides an API to control the seeding and run number behavior.
+A class :cpp:class:`ns3::RngSeedManager` provides an API to control the seeding and run number behavior.
 This seeding and substream state setting must be called before any random variables are created; e.g::

-  SeedManager::SetSeed (3);  // Changes seed from default of 1 to 3
+  RngSeedManager::SetSeed (3);  // Changes seed from default of 1 to 3
-  SeedManager::SetRun (7);  // Changes run number from default of 1 to 7
+  RngSeedManager::SetRun (7);   // Changes run number from default of 1 to 7
   // Now, create random variables Ptr<UniformRandomVariable> x = CreateObject<UniformRandomVariable> ();
   Ptr<ExponentialRandomVariable> y = CreateObject<ExponentialRandomVarlable> ();